+NMS 449 Senior Seminar

+4 cr UL The first part of a two-course, senior-year capstone sequence aligned with the NMS mission to marry theory and practice.
+This course emphasizes conceptual and critical skills through discussion, research, writing, oral presentation, and project planning.
+Students engage the theoretical context of their specializations in NMS and build deeper communication fluencies in them.
+A thesis lays the groundwork for an applied project in the subsequent NMS 450 studio.

+Prereq: Senior standing, completion of NMS 101

 NMS 450 Senior Studio

+4 cr UL

+1-4 cr UL

 This capstone studio serves as a bridge between work at Alma and a professional post-graduate career.
 Students will independently plan and execute a capstone project that applies their specialized skills in new media to a challenging problem.
 The goal is to develop projects with lasting impacts while deepening the students' own methods of design.
 Course also addresses how these skills might fit into post-graduate life through resume and portfolio workshops, as well as seminar discussions about new media's role in the world.
 At the end of the term, capstones are assessed by a panel of faculty and industry judges at a public exhibition, which the class organizes and hosts.
 Prereg: Senior Standing

 NMS 480 Topics in New Media Studies

-2-4 cr UL Selected topics in new media innovations, issues, and and effects.
+2-4 cr UL Selected topics in new media innovations, issues, and effects.
 Prereg: NMS-101 or Permission

 NMS 499 NMS Independent Study

-Requires instructor permission.
+HCAT Requires instructor permission.